 Multispecialty Clinics or Tumor Boards are forums for the interdisciplinary care of cancer patients, especially those with difficult management problems or unusual manifestations of cancer.
 They provide a mechanism for reaching a consensus on treatment through the empirical process of testing our opinions against one another and through facts.
 The mechanism follows democratic principles, that is, full and equal representation of all views.
-The size, structure, and method of operation may vary.

-b) Contributions to care
+Contributions to care

 In medicine, it is difficult to resist the pressure of experience as shared through the Multispecialty Clinic / Tumor Board.
 When all the alternatives have been shifted, convergence of opinion becomes the accepted course of action.
 What matters is our loyalty to our patients, not our hope of curing all cancers.
 We converse at the Multispecialty Clinic / Tumor Board to make further conversation unnecessary.